 Dane County Parks is raising money for this important program.
-With each $20 donation, you can request a sticker, magnet or window cling featuring winning artwork from the contest (or three items for a $50 donation).
+With each $20 donation, you can request a sticker, magnet or window cling featuring winning artwork from the contest.
 All funds raised will be used to support land management in Dane County Natural Areas, including, prairie plantings, staff support, and restoration efforts.
 Click on the button below to donate and request an item.

 The Conservation Art Contest is a competition, fundraiser, and scholarship for youth in grades six through twelve.
 It is a fun and interactive way to teach students about the many values of our natural areas, the challenges they face, and the habitat they provide for countless creatures.
 The top three contest winners will receive a $500 scholarship award for their artwork depicting a threatened or endangered species in Wisconsin.
 The top twelve pieces will remain on display for recognition at the Lussier Family Heritage Center.